singleballplay/picam/README.md

     $ ssh pi@yourhostnamehere

 Change the Localisation Options to your locale if you're not in GB.
 Go to the 'Interfacing Options and enable the camera module.
 Go to 'Advanced Options and expand the filesystem.
+Also make sure you set the wifi locale.

     $ sudo raspi-config